Updated: Mar 9

 The inspiration of a RL bag helped me transform my Guess jeans into a Guess bag and became the talk around town, not only causing an amazing discovery of my talent but also a great way to save and spread love to the environment without dumping into it.

-The answer "No" is not always a bad thing and learn to use it as a lesson that can be helpful along the journey.
+One thing I'll take away from this experience will be the answer "No" in which is not always a bad thing when learning lessons.
+It helps with setting boundaries and may be helpful throughout our long term journey.
 I recently asked myself, if my mother had bought me that messenger bag, would I be a sustainable designer today?

-Check out the Redesigning/ Sustainables page for some of the creative pieces that has been transformed from old product into new.
+Check out the Sustainable Portfolio for some of the creative pieces that has been transformed from old product into new.